Bringing Italy Home

 Stanley Tucci says that he never orders Pasta Carbonara outside of Italy.
 Anyone who has watched his hit show Searching Italy on CNN or HBO Max knows he is a pasta aficionado.
 He is also an excellent chef.
 When watching his first season before our 2021 travels to Italy, we realized we had never ordered this dish during previous visits.
 His description seemed too good to be true, and we knew we had to try it ourselves.
 After enjoying this famous Italian dish in Italy, we know there is truth to what he says.

 We ordered traditional Pasta Carbonara in Sicily and Naples, and it was exceptional.
 The richness and flavors were incredible.
-A few simple ingredients (Pecorino Romano, Eggs, Pasta, Pepper, and Pancetta) make a dish so delicious we were determined to find a way to replicate it once back home.
+A few simple ingredients (Pecorino Romano, Eggs, Pasta, Pepper, and Pancetta) make a dish so delicious that we were determined to find a way to replicate it once we returned home.

 The experimentation began the first week after returning home.
 Joelle prepared traditional Pasta Carbonara for her family, and though they loved it, especially the young kids, it was far from what we experienced in Italy.
-Many attempts and missteps later, we believe we have found the closest we could replicate it outside of Italy.
+After many attempts and missteps, we believe we have found the closest we could to replicate it outside of Italy.
 Crucial to success is using only the best quality ingredients.
-Remembering US ingredients may never quite make it authentic, but this is our take on it.
+Remembering U.S. ingredients may never make it authentic, but this is our take on it.

 While entertaining, this would be an excellent meal to offer guests, but may we suggest you do a practice run in a more relaxed setting the first time.
 Timing is everything, and a little practice will ensure perfection.